What is the Power Platform?

 Flexible Solution Based on a SharePoint List

 The backbone of this solution is a SharePoint list containing all employee information.
 This information is first entered during the onboarding process and serves as the core data source for the solution.
 Employees can enroll or decline their company benefits for the plan year via the enrollment application developed using Power Apps.
-This application is available on a manager’s device and can be used by all their reports even without an Active Directory entry.
+This application is available on a manager’s device and can be used by all their reports even without an Entra ID entry.

 Employees can also fill out a qualifying event form in the Power App to make changes based on life events such as marriage, new dependents, etc. Employees can also access their in-depth benefits information on a custom-designed responsive SharePoint site that allows them to explore plan information in an intuitive and mobile-friendly way.